oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 Disabling all optimizations is not required, but in general it makes the debugging experience better.
 The resulting image will contain debug records in a format the GNU Debugger (GDB) understands.

+> Note: Native Image debugging currently works on Linux with initial support for macOS.
+The feature is experimental.

 ## Source File Caching

 The `GenerateDebugInfo` option also enables caching of sources for any JDK runtime classes, GraalVM classes, and application classes which can be located during native image generation.